aaronbloomfield/dada/hws/hw6-lex2.md

 Thus, you are looking for a total of five patterns: three from HW 4, and two more that you are to determine.

-To find the binary code for a set of assembly opcodes, you can just use `objdump -sRrd <filename>`.
+To find the binary code for a set of assembly opcodes, you can just use `objdump -d <filename>`.
 When it disassembles the executable, it prints out the machine code for those instructions on the same line.

 You will need to put these patterns in a patterns.txt file for us to look at.
 Please also include the nasm opcodes so that we know what hex digits go with which opcode patterns.